mattzipan/daily-dev-tips/src/pages/posts/javascript-check-if-property-exists-in-object.md

 console.log(userOne.hasOwnProperty('toString'));
 // Returns false
 ```

-## Using in to see if an object has a property
+So this brings us to the next method:

+### 2. Using "in" operator to check for property existence

-Another more explicit way of checking if an object has a property is using `in`.
+Another more explicit way of checking if an object holds a property is using `in`.

-This one can check in own and inherited properties.
+This solution can check the **owned and inherited properties**.

 ```js
 console.log('email' in userOne);